 You’ve probably been hearing more and more about these new forms of payment.
 Mobile wallets use near field communication (NFC) which enables two devices to speak with each other when they’re held close together.
 NFC transactions are very secure, and very fast.
 They’re also more convenient for your customers, who will no longer need to carry physical wallets to make payments.

-You can accept mobile wallets by purchasing the very affordable (and very good-looking) Square contactless and chip reader for just $59.
+You can accept mobile wallets by purchasing the very affordable (and very good-looking) Square Reader for just $65.
 It’s the smallest and most affordable NFC payment reader in the market, and it will let you accept tap-and-go card payments as well as mobile wallets.

 Here are a few examples of mobile wallets currently available in Australia:

 Apple Pay is available on the newer models of iPhone, as well as the Apple Watch and selected iPads.
 When a customer pays with Apple Pay, they’re using a credit or debit card that is saved securely to their mobile wallet.
 By hovering their Apple device across the payment reader, with their finger on the Touch ID button, they can trigger the payment instantly.
 The transaction takes only a few seconds to complete.
 Read more about how you can accept Apple Pay here.